- If the slowness being seen by just one app or is it from multiple apps? If one app, then it might be a problem with the app.

 The chart will show you the response time for all your APIs.
 Look for spikes or gradual increases in response time.
 You should be able to quickly see which API is having an issue.

 Run a trace to identify the bottleneck

-- Click on the API that seems slower than usual (in this example we used StickerAPI).
-The API's details page will appear
+- Click on the API that seems slower than usual.
+The API proxy's details page will appear.

 - Click the Trace button to set up a trace session for the API.
 This will help you better understand where the bottleneck is occurring.

-For example in this trace session you might see that a POST call is taking much longer than GET calls.
+For example, you might see in the trace session that a POST call is taking much longer than GET calls.

 Create a custom report

 Create a new report to measure max latency by app and resource.
 This report lets you figure out if there is a pattern of service issues.
 You can use this as yet another data point to identify the issue.